aota/deepfreezefest.ca/whats-on.md

 **Here's just a taste of some of the acts Deep Freeze has in store for you.
 For all the juicy details, [download the full program.](/program)**

 ## A whole ton of viking fun in one weekend!
 The Deep Freeze Winter Festival is a free family event that brings together the Ukrainian, Franco-Albertan, Franco-African, First Nations, and Acadian/East Coast communities to revel in the magic and beauty of winter.
-This year’s theme of xxxxxxxVikings! will offer exciting opportunities for both patrons and artists creating unexpected experiences celebrating the community through its urban landscape and exceptional spaces.
+This year’s theme of The Vikings are coming! will offer exciting opportunities for both patrons and artists creating unexpected experiences celebrating the community through its urban landscape and exceptional spaces.

 ## January 11, 2014
 **118 AVE, 90 - 94 ST**

 On Saturday, January 11th, revel in French Canadian Heritage with music, cuisine, and dance.
 Enjoy tourtière (meat pie) and tarte au sucre (sugar pie), tap your spoons and visit the delicious cabane à sucre for la tire (iced maple taffy on a stick).
 Patrons are invited to watch the ‘Three Block Challenge’ ice sculpture competition taking place throughout the day and enjoy Tom Fool’s Ice and Snow Kingdom.

-Saturday evening offers The xxxxxxxxxxx Party! featuring (band name) from 7:00-11:00pm.
-Sample Acadian and Newfie cuisine, and then dance to the multilingual, world-beat music of (band name).
-(Band Name) performs globally-influenced music in an effort to give listeners and audience something far-reaching, culturally informative and Canadian.
-Tickets for The xxxxxxxxxxx Party! are $10 and $5 for children 10 years and under.
+Saturday evening offers The Vikings are coming Party! featuring LeFuzz from 7:00-11:00pm.
+Sample Acadian and Newfie cuisine, and then dance to the multilingual, world-beat music of LeFuzz.
+LeFuzz performs globally-influenced music in an effort to give listeners and audience something far-reaching, culturally informative and Canadian.
+Tickets for The Vikings are coming!
+Party are $10 and $5 for children 10 years and under.
 Tickets are available at the Carrot Community Arts Coffeehouse (9351–118 Ave), Tix on the Square and at the door.

 ## January 12, 2014
 **118 AVE, 90 - 94 ST**